Can You Jump on a Trampoline While Pregnant?

 Trampolines are a great way to get some exercise and have fun simultaneously, but they may not be so good for your health.
 In fact, there is data from 39 million ER visits each year which shows that many people come in with injuries related to the trampoline.

 A lot of expecting mothers-to-be have been wondering if it is safe to jump on a trampoline while pregnant.
 Lately, this question has come up more and more as trampoline parks become increasingly popular.
+So, can you go to a trampoline park while pregnant?
 The benefits of trampoline bouncing are abundant and can greatly help your health, but there isn’t a clear answer on whether or not you should jump trampoline during pregnancy.
 No matter what stage of your pregnancy you are in, it is always important to consult with your doctor before doing any physical activity.
 That said, there seems to be some debate surrounding whether or not it is safe to jump on a trampoline while pregnant.

 In this post, “Can you jump on a trampoline while pregnant?”, we will take a look at the pros and cons of trampoline jumping during pregnancy and provide some advice for pregnant women who want to stay active.
 So keep reading to learn everything you need to know about staying active while pregnant.